phoneemail/sign-in-with-email-reactjs/README.md

 ## Features

-Login with Phone: Easily integrate a secure and convenient phone-based authentication system into your React JS application.
+Login with Email: Easily integrate a secure and convenient email-based authentication system into your React JS application.

-## License

-This project is licensed under the MIT License.